fallenshell/dotfiles/README.md

 # dotfiles
 My dotfiles and shell configs.
-Here I keep my bash prompts, IDE/Editor settings, etc.
+Here I keep my bash prompts, IDE/Editor settings, etc...

 ### Installation
 The system is structured in a way that makes it easy to install.